 Generation Z includes everyone born between 1996 and 2010.
 The eldest are barely into their twenties, so they’re still figuring out how they fit in socially and economically.
 What we do know about Gen Z is that they act out of many internal motivations.
 They are often self-aware, self-reliant, innovative, and goal-oriented.

 Nevertheless, they are an extremely cautious group of people.
 They are generally pragmatic, practical, and risk-averse.
 Overall, this new generation is made up of young people who want to make a difference in the world.

 The Generation Z Debate

 Generation Z uses what Finch calls an “eight-second filter.”
 Instead of the misconception that people in this group have short attention spans, he proposes that they spend eight seconds evaluating whether or not the information is important.
-Generation Z does this to preserve what valuable time they have.
+Gen Z does this to preserve what valuable time they have.
 They strive to be as productive as possible and this filter helps them do so.

 Reaching Generation Z Through Social Media

-Generation Z is quickly moving up in the market.
+Gen Z is quickly moving up in the market.
 They are more and more important to target with each passing day.
 Keep the above tips in mind when you decide to start marketing to them.

 Katie Murray, Marketing and Communications at Green Buzz Agency.
 Lucy Wolfe and Emily Herman contributed to this post.